oracle-livelabs/developer/orcl-db-cicd-for-devs/lab3-changelogtables-changelogs/lab3-changelogtables-changelogs.md

 Welcome to Lab 3!
 Now that you’ve populated your MOVIESTREAM_DEV schema and it’s all ready for you to load your data and start developing, let’s learn a little bit more about some important Liquibase concepts.

->**Note:** This lab is optional and does not contain steps necessary for the completion of the workshop.
+>**Note:** This lab is informational and does not contain steps necessary for the completion of the workshop.
 It does however teach core concepts important for fully understanding and utilizing SQLcl Liquibase

 *Estimated Time:* 15 Minutes